 THE CONDEMNED.
 Again?
 It's surely a worse bore than this card war.
 What good will it do you to know the why and how of my history?
 I have killed, I let myself get pinched, and I must be killed; all this, at least, is quite sure.
 I am not asking you why you make so much noise, these last two days, in a cozy town like this which is generally so quiet.
 I am already going to bed with the dead.
-I have no explanations coming, but you might as well admit that they are putting up my boards.1 A fine move, indeed.
+I have no explanations coming, but you might as well admit that they are putting up my boards.3 A fine move, indeed.
 It's up to you to confess, my fine chap.
 (He plays.)
 Queen of spades!
 She's got it on me, the chicken!
 Come along and put up your queen of hearts . . . it'll be as if your bitch was biting mine.

 THE GUARD (startling at a muffled sound which seems to come from the outside).
 Why, no. The boards are in Paris, and to get down here by tomorrow morning . . . well, it's frozen stiff outside.
 Reassure yourself.
-We have other lambs to . . fleece just now.
+We have other lambs to . . . fleece just now.
 You're not in it, yet, fortu-

 THE CONDEMNED.
 You want to put me to sleep, but it's no use, I tell you.
 One thinks when one da'sn't shut the eyes any longer, and I have almost found peace by keeping mine wide open in the blackness. funny!
-But the village chimes, are they shut up too? be done.
-To me it seems much easier to recognize the month in this rotten cell I must have lost my hearing fact than to tire myself out hammering with my fists while waiting to lose my head.
-(He rises and throws fully for a hole to sneak out, even if it's only a mouse hole, but in these old abbeys there isn't a chance to slip a needle out.
+But the village chimes, are they shut up too?
+Yes, I did a man, and I am the man who's going to (Brusquely.)
+Perhaps I have become deaf.
+After one THE GUARD.
+I believe, old man, that you're sham- be done.
+To me it seems much easier to recognize the month in this rotten cell I must have lost my hearing fully for a hole to sneak out, even if it's only a mouse hole, but in these old abbeys there isn't a chance to slip a needle out.
 They knew quite well, the old fellows, how to shut poor devils up in a corner.
 There's no hope in this world.
 Of course, it's true that they allowed us to believe in the One-Up-There. . . .
 If it was to begin all over again, I'd want to be a priest, for it's a fine business that of manufacturing hope.
 Take our chaplain.
 What a fine chap!
 He cries all over you to make you soften up.
 He isn't like you, an old stiff who babbles about everything.
 You, well, you are just an inquisitive old cuss who makes fun of my ignorance, because I have no education.
 You want to repay yourself with my head, and when it'll be down the basket you'll be aping the judge and saying, "Justice is done."
 And you don't know any more about justice than you do about my crime.
 You were born to eat hay at every manger. . . .
 What time is it?

-The scaffold of the guillotine.
+1 The scaffold of the guillotine.

 THE GUARD (looking at his watch).
 Three o'clock.
 THE CONDEMNED.
 Why doesn't the prison clock ring when one is feeling so blooming well.
-(He goes myself, "She'll see what's become of him now, and towards the barred window.)
+(He goes towards the barred window.)
 Some air, God blast you, some fresh air!
 It smells mildewed here, and something's burning, too.
-Say there, you mutt, don't
+Say there, you mutt, don't you smell it?